soujanyasreenath/SA/README.md

       - make
       - sudo make install

+# Install dependencies :

+ - run npm install

-# Accessing :
+# Run :

-  - Access using http-server (you can install it using "npm install http-server"), since opening html documents directly on the browser will cause this error : "AngularJS Error: Cross origin requests are only supported for protocol schemes: http, data, chrome-extension, https"
+  - Run the app using 'http-server'** (you can install it using "npm install http-server") **(since opening html documents directly on the browser will cause this error : "AngularJS Error: Cross origin requests are only supported for protocol schemes: http, data, chrome-extension, https")

 # Basic functionalities covered :